open-mmlab/mmpretrain/docs/en/getting_started.md

 CUDA_VISIBLE_DEVICES=4,5,6,7 GPUS=4 ./tools/slurm_train.sh ${PARTITION} ${JOB_NAME} config2.py ${WORK_DIR}
 ```

+### Train with IPU

+The process of training on the IPU is consistent with single GPU training.
+We just need to have IPU machine and environment
+and add an extra argument `--ipu-replicas ${IPU_NUM}`

 ## Useful tools

 We provide lots of useful tools under `tools/` directory.